 Image: cPanel is not allowing files larger than zero bytes to be uploaded.

 In short, when you run out of disk space pretty much everything stops working.
 The only exception are databases.
-There is a good reason why databases are not directly affected by disk space quotas: your data gets corrupted if writes fail.
+There is a good reason why databases are not affected by disk space quotas: your data gets corrupted if writes fail.

 Image: the ‘Email Accounts’ overview in cPanel.
 Here, email@example.com has a quota of 1GB, and the mailbox is using 500MB.